A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Formalising Zero-shot Generalisation In Reinforcement Learning

-However, using generalisation gap as a metric assumes that there exists a general measure of progress towards tackling generalisation in RL, but given how broad the current set of assumptions is, this seems unlikely: across such a broad class, objectives may even be conflicting \citep{wolpertNoFreeLunch1997}.
-Therefore, our recommendation is to focus on problem-specific benchmarks and revert to the SL standard of using overall performance in specific settings (e.g.\ visual distractors, stochastic dynamics, sparse reward, hard exploration).
-The generalisation performance of various RL algorithms is likely contingent on the type of environment they are deployed on and therefore careful categorisation of the type of challenges present at deployment is needed to properly evaluate generalisation capability (for further discussion see \pararef{paragraph:procgengen} and \cref{subsection:rwrlg}).
+\paragraph{Angles to Tackle the ZSPT Problem.} While we aim to improve test-time performance \cref{defn:expectedreturn}, we often do not have access to that performance metric directly (or will not when applying our methods in the real world).
+In research, to develop algorithms that improve the test-time performance, we could aim to produce algorithms that (when compared to existing work) either (1) increase the train-time performance while keeping the generalisation gap constant; (2) decrease the generalisation gap while keeping the train-time reward constant; or (3) do a mixture of the two approaches.
+Work in RL not concerned with generalisation tends to (implicitly) take the first approach, assuming that the generalisation gap will not change.\footnote{If the training environment instances are identical to the testing environment instances, then the generalisation gap will always be 0.} Work on ZSG in RL instead normally aims at (2) reducing the generalisation gap explicitly, which may reduce train-time performance but increase test-time performance.
+Some work also aims at (1) improving train-time performance in a way that is likely to keep the generalisation gap constant.

-\paragraph{Angles to Tackle the Generalisation Problem.} While we aim to improve test-time performance \cref{eq:rlgenobjective}, we often do not have access to that performance metric directly (or will not when applying our methods in the real world).
-To improve the test-time performance, we can either (1) increase the train-time performance while keeping the generalisation gap constant, (2) decrease the generalisation gap while keeping the train-time reward constant, or (3) do a mixture of the two approaches.
-Work in RL not concerned with generalisation tends to (implicitly) take the first approach, assuming that the generalisation gap will not change.\footnote{If the training environment is identical to the testing environment, then the generalisation gap will always be 0.} Work on generalisation in RL instead normally aims at (2) reducing the generalisation gap explicitly, which may reduce train-time performance but increase test-time performance.
-Some work also aims at improving train-time performance in a way that is likely to keep the generalisation gap constant.
+\paragraph{Motivating Zero-Shot Policy Transfer} In this work, we focus on zero-shot policy transfer \shortcite{harrisonADAPTZeroShotAdaptive2017,higginsDARLAImprovingZeroShot2018}: a policy is learned from the training CMDP and evaluated zero-shot in the testing CMDP\@.
+This field is important for several reasons.